jmcnamara/XlsxWriter/dev/docs/source/chart.rst

    :param dict options: A dictionary of chart series options.

-In Excel a chart **series** is a collection of information hat define which data is plotted such as values, axis labels and formatting.
+In Excel a chart **series** is a collection of information that define which data is plotted such as values, axis labels and formatting.

 For an XlsxWriter chart object the ``add_series()`` method is used to set the